tectiv3/solo/README.md

 ### MakeCommand

-The `MakeCommand` provides an interactive interface for Laravel's make commands:
+Solo ships with a special `php artisan solo:make` command that proxies to all of the underlying `php artisan make:*` commands.
+It serves as a universal entry point to Laravel's make commands.

+It lives in a custom `MakeCommand` class.

 ```php
 'Make' => new MakeCommand,
 ```

-### `solo:make`

-Solo ships with a special `php artisan solo:make` command that proxies to all of the underlying `php artisan make:*` commands.
-It serves as a universal entry point to Laravel's make commands.

 ### `solo:dumps`